yashkhou/yashkhou/README.md

 # Yash

 I build local-first AI systems and operator software that turns messy workflows into tools people can actually use.
+Most of the time i make these for myself, but the I just decide to share them here.

 ## Selected work